-Attorney, U.S. Senator, and 44th U.S. President, he is the first African American to hold the office.
-One of President Obama’s key achievements was getting the Affordable Health Care Act passed through Congress, which dramatically overhauled the health care system in the United States.
-He also oversaw the capture and killing of Osama Bin Laden, mastermind of the September 11, 2001 attack that started America’s global War on Terrorism.
+Attorney, U.S. Senator, and 44th U.S. President, he is the first African American to hold office.
+One of President Obama’s key achievements was passing the Affordable Health Care Act through Congress, which dramatically overhauled the healthcare system in the United States.
+He also oversaw the capture and killing of Osama Bin Laden, mastermind of the September 11, 2001 attack that started America’s Global War on Terrorism.

 Donald J. Trump (June 14, 1946 – Present)